dpjhurley/lottery-app/README.md

 # lottery-app
-This is an sst application that can be spun up in aws, this has a few endpoints which help create a basic lottery game. for more info on the api's available please check out the [postman collection](https://api.postman.com/collections/11585001-5808ee38-b82d-47ba-8445-8c79f7b35805?access_key=PMAT-01HNFCTS5EZD9NC1J8DTXGVWHJ).
+This is an sst application that can be spun up in aws, this has a few endpoints which help create a basic lottery game.
+For more info on the api's available please check out the postman collection, sent via email.

 ## Set up